shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-chakra.md

 ... and move all the contents to Home.
 Inside Home, we have to take care of some things.
 First, the `connection` object now comes from `useConnection`.
 Second, the `publicKey` should now come from `useWallet`.
 Third, the `publicKey` we now get might be empty because the user might not have connected the wallet yet.
 In that case, we need to ask the user to connect their wallet with the application.

-So, after the changes in the logic, the Home component should look like.
+So, after the changes in the logic, the Home component should look like:

 ```jsx
 function Home() {